• Skip to primary navigation

 This recipe is such a fun way to make a sandwich without bread.

-As many of you know, since one of my sons has Celiac Disease, I'm always trying to come up with new, awesome gluten-free recipes.
-This Bell Pepper Sandwich is exactly that.
+One of my sons has Celiac Disease, so I'm always coming up with new, awesome gluten-free recipes.
+This unique breadless bell pepper sandwich is exactly that.

 And this beautiful recipe can be made inside of 20 minutes!

-We've already mentioned some of them, but let's check out this list of all the things this bell pepper sandwich is, and can be called, shall we?
+We've already mentioned some of them, but check out this list ofย all the things this sandwich can be called:

 • A ham and cheese sandwich.